Kavanaugh and Gorsuch defy Dem predictions with independent streak

 GORSUCH, KAVANAUGH ON OPPOSITE SIDES AGAIN, THIS TIME ON DELAY OF TEXAS COP KILLER'S EXECUTION

-“All the indications about Brett Kavanaugh were that he was a monolithic conservative that wouldn’t even listen to the other side,” he said during an appearance on “America's Newsroom,” though noting that Kavanaugh always insisted he was “not a monolithic anything” and always stressed that he will listen to the facts and only then decide how to rule.
+“All the indications about Brett Kavanaugh were that he was a monolithic conservative that wouldn’t even listen to the other side,” he said during an appearance on “America's Newsroom,” though noting that Kavanaugh always insisted he was “not a monolithic anything” and stressed he will listen to the facts and then decide how to rule.

 “Today, he and the four liberal members of the court radically expanded the rights of plaintiffs to bring class actions,” Napolitano added.